-Data Hookups Abound: Data Studio provides the ability to access data from over 90 connectors, and it seems like they’re adding more every day.
-Our digital team’s favorite connectors are other Google tools like Analytics, AdWords, Search Console, and Google Sheets, which can be used to display completely customized data in Data Studio.
-In addition, with a little extra effort and budget, you can even set up Supermetrics or OWOX to pull in data from Facebook/Instagram Ads or other ad platforms.
+Data Hookups Abound: Google Data Studio provides the ability to access data from over 90 connectors, and it seems like they’re adding more every day.
+My favorite connectors are other Google tools like Analytics, Google Ads, Search Console, and Google Sheets, which can be used to display customized data in GDS.
+In addition, with a little extra effort and budget, you can link 3rd-party tools like Supermetrics or OWOX to pull in data from other ad platforms like Facebook/Instagram Ads.

 Kill Your PowerPoint: You can fully design reports in Google Data Studio by adding custom headers, images, and other branding including font customization for all text.

 Just like a PowerPoint, I like including text boxes in my Google Data Studio dashboards for writing key insights, or adding images to show some sample creative assets.
 This has always been a drawback of Google Analytics on its own, which doesn’t have a great way to add written commentary or add other visuals.